 You can find it everywhere, even at 7-Eleven, but trust me, nothing beats the original from Osaka’s Uncle Rikuro.

-Besides a fun day at Universal Studios Japan, tasting Uncle Rikuro’s fluffy, bouncy cheesecake was a top reason we visited Osaka.
+Besides a fun day at Universal Studios Japan, tasting Uncle Rikuro’s fluffy, bouncy cheesecake was a top reason we visited Osaka for 2 days.

 The cheesecake is super light, with just the right mix of cheese and egg, plus a sneaky layer of raisins at the bottom.